 Every time I get an email asking for recommendations on how to travel this summer while safely socially distancing during this pandemic, I revert back to a few of my go-to tips: seek out nature.
 Steer clear of crowds.
 Road trip when possible.
-And find places where you can have plenty of space for yourself—destinations like Maryville, Tennessee, a stone’s throw from the Smoky Mountains and the perfect spot for a summer staycation.
+And find places where you can have plenty of space for yourself—destinations like a World War II airplane hangar or Dolly Parton camper van in the foothills of Maryville primed for a Smoky Mountains staycation.

 Maryville is just 18 miles due south of Knoxville; its downtown is also only four miles from McGhee Tyson Airport, the main airport for East Tennessee.
 For those devoted to road trips for the foreseeable future, Blount County is also a convenient drive from many major Southern cities, clocking in at three hours or less from Nashville, Lexington, Asheville, and Atlanta and under two from Chattanooga.

-Note: No matter where you decide to go this summer, travel safely and be mindful of those around you.
+Note: No matter where you decide to go, travel safely and be mindful of those around you.
 Wear a mask at all times when you’re in public, stay a safe distance apart from others and please observe the CDC’s protocol.

-Interested in a Blount County staycation this summer?
+Interested in a Smoky Mountain staycation?
 Here are some ideas of what to do in Maryville and Townsend while visiting the Smokies and staying away from crowds.

 Stay in a former airplane hangar